quarva/netlify-plugin-sitrep/README.md

 package = "@quarva/netlify-plugin-sitrep"
   [plugins.inputs]
     "allow_prod" = "false"
-    # If true, the plugin will work in production.
+    # If true, the plugin will inject data even when run in a production context.
+    "verbose" = ""
+    # If true, the plugin will write each step to the deploy log.
 ```